ELECTRIC CLIPPER 74

 — Wonderfully versatile cargo options from a 20-foot container to stacked pallets to container-sized accommodation units – passenger modules or pretty much anything.

-— Gaff crane on board to load and unload up to one tonne each swing.
+— Gaff crane on board to load and unload up to five tonnes each swing.

 — Every component of the vessel is designed for a long, low maintenance lifespan.